Evgenus/jdtd/README.md

 It is usefull when:

  - you need to manage a lot of data and don't have much time to make pretty editor for each custom part;
- - you need to make prototype and don't conceirn of details;
+ - you need to make prototype and don't concern of details;
  - the statement of your work need to be just working (like administrative page of site);
  - you use a lot (or only) `JSON` (`YAML` fits as well) data.
 When you're using `CouchDB` or `MongoDB` you can even store DTD in some collection of your database.